Like the introduction, this concluding chapter contains few code chunks. But its prerequisites are demanding. It assumes that you have:

 - Considered how you can use geocomputation to solve real-world problems, at work and beyond, after engaging with Part 3 (Applications).

-The aim is to consolidate knowledge and skills for geocomputation and inspire future directions of application and development.
-The next section (15.1) discusses the wide range of packages for geographic data in R and how to decide between them.
-Section 15.2 describes gaps in the book’s contents and explains why some areas of research were deliberately omitted while others were emphasized.
-This discussion leads to the question (which is answered in section 15.3): having read this book, where next?
-The final section (15.4) returns to the wider issues raised in Chapter 1 and considers how geocomputation can be used for social benefit.
+The aim of this chapter is to synthesize the contents, with reference to recurring themes/concepts, and to inspire future directions of application and development.
+Section 15.2 discusses the wide range of options for handling geographic data in R. Choice is a key feature of open source software; the section provides guidance on choosing between the various options.
+Section 15.3 describes gaps in the book’s contents and explains why some areas of research were deliberately omitted while others were emphasized.
+This discussion leads to the question (which is answered in section 15.4): having read this book, where next?
+Section 15.5 returns to the wider issues raised in Chapter 1.
+In it we consider geocomputation as part of a wider ‘open source approach’ that ensures methods are publicly accessible, reproducible and supported by collaborative communities.
+This final section of the book also provides some pointers on how to get involved.

-A characteristic of R is that there are often multiple ways to achieve the same result.
-Geocomputation with R is no exception.
-The code chunk below illustrates this by using three functions covered in Chapters 3 and 5 based on the sf package to combine the 16 regions of New Zealand into a single geometry:
+A characteristic of R is that there are often multiple ways to achieve the result.
+The code chunk below illustrates this by using three functions, covered in Chapters 3 and 5, to combine the 16 regions of New Zealand into a single geometry:

 Although the classes, attributes and column names of the resulting objects